thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 * You cannot import manually compressed .zip files.
 You can only import .zip files that you exported from ThoughtSpot: either an object and its associated data sources, or multiple objects of the same type that you exported from the object list page.

 * You cannot create Scriptable representations of R- or Python-powered visualizations.

+* You cannot edit the `joins.tml` file from the TML editor.